Academic Information & Procedures

 The College of Business Administration is accredited by the Association to Advance Collegiate Schools of Business International (AACSB).

-The School of Dentistry's Doctor of Dental Surgery program, Dental Hygiene program, graduate programs in Endodontics, Periodontics, Orthodontics, the Doctor of Dental Surgery programs and the Advanced Education Graduate Dentistry program are accredited by the American Dental Association’s Commission on Dental Accreditation.
+The School of Dentistry's Doctor of Dental Surgery program, Dental Hygiene program, graduate programs in Endodontics, Periodontics, Orthodontics, and the Advanced Education Graduate Dentistry program are accredited by the American Dental Association’s Commission on Dental Accreditation.

-The College of Engineering and Science curricula leading to the degree of Bachelor of Civil Engineering, Bachelor of Electrical Engineering, and Bachelor of Mechanical Engineering are accredited by the Engineering Accreditation Commission of ABET.
+The College of Engineering and Science curricula leading to the degrees of Bachelor of Architectural Engineering, Bachelor of Civil Engineering, Bachelor of Electrical Engineering, and Bachelor of Mechanical Engineering are accredited by the Engineering Accreditation Commission of ABET.
 The Bachelor of Science program in Chemistry is certified by the American Chemical Society’s Committee on Professional Training.
 The Bachelor of Science program in Biochemistry is within the guidelines stipulated by the American Society for Biochemistry and Molecular Biology.

 In the College of Health Professions, the Physician Assistant program is accredited by the Accreditation Review Commission on Education for the Physician Assistant.
 The Master of Science in Nurse Anesthesiology program is nationally accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.